ceciliaagosta/1850965_Labmon/Student_doc.md

 - SERVICE ARCHITECTURE:
    - An index file in the router directory defines the routes that handle all operations for the user.
+   - The service uses nginx to host the web app static pages and reverse proxy for internal logic.
    - An App.vue file defines the main graphical aspects of the web app.
    - The views and components directories define all graphical aspects of the app for every page.
    - The API files in the services directory contain functions to manage the interaction with the backend APIs.